Bani Zeid al-Gharbia: Nineteenth century

-In the 19th century Bani Zeid was one of 21 sheikdoms in the central highlands of Palestine.
+In the 19th century Bani Zeid was one of about two dozen sheikdoms in the central highlands of Palestine.
 While its exact borders varied from time to time, it was generally marked by the Wadi al-Dilb stream to the south, which separated it from the Bani Harith al-Shamali sheikdom, and the Wadi Nattif stream to the north that separated it from Bilad Jamma'in.
 The Bani Zeid sheikdom contained the highest slopes and the largest concentration of mountain faults of all the highland sheikdoms.
 About two-thirds of its villages were situated on relatively wide hilltops while the remainder were built along slopes.
 None were located in the valleys or the foothills.
 In 1838 English biblical scholars Edward Robinson and Eli Smith noted that the Bani Zeid Nahiya consisted of 18 inhabited localities and four khirbas (abandoned or ruined villages).
 They classified Deir Ghassaneh and Beit Rima as inhabited by Muslims.
+Residents from the al-Ramahi clan of Deir Ghassana settled al-Muzayri'a near Ramla, establishing it as a dependency, or satellite village, of their home village.

 In the early 19th century, the paramount sheikhs of Bani Zeid were Sheikh Marif al-Barghouti and Sheikh 'Asi al-Rabbah Barghouti.
 They belonged to the wealthy noble family of al-Barghouti, a sub-clan of the Bani Zeid tribe that traditionally provided the leaders of the sheikdom.
 Its members were generally referred to as Baraghithah and the clan consisted of nine branches whose collective power extended beyond the Bani Zeid sheikdom to the coastal plain of Palestine.
 During the period of Khedivate Egyptian rule in the Levant (1832–1840), Sheikh 'Abd al-Jabir al-Barghouti, a nephew of Sheikh Marif, served as the chief of the Bani Zeid.
 Sheikh 'Abd al-Jabir belonged to the al-Zahir branch of the family which was based in Deir Ghassaneh.
 Deir Ghassaneh served as the sheikdom's qaryat al-kursi (throne village or capital).
 During the early part of Egyptian rule, Governor Ibrahim Pasha had Sheikh 'Abd al-Jabir executed.
 He was succeeded by Sheikh Ali al-Rabbah, another leading Barghouti sheikh and a son of Sheikh Asi.
 The latter was also subsequently executed on the orders of Ibrahim Pasha.
 Both sheikhs and their peasant fighters had fought against Egyptian rule during the 1834 Peasants' Revolt that spread throughout Palestine.
 During the last years of Egyptian control, Sheikh Musa Ahmad al-Sahwil of Abwein became the paramount sheikh of the Bani Zeid and continued to exercise great influence over the sheikdom when the Egyptian military withdrew from Palestine in 1841.